wp-plugins/nvd3-visualisations/readme.txt

 = How can I change the look of elements of chart from default (eq its lines, bars, etc)? =

-You can set custom colors for each chart separately.
+You can set palette of custom colors for each chart (bars, etc) separately with the following ways:

-If you wish to set own custom palette, use **colors** option.
+1. If you wish to set own custom palette, use **colors** option.
 Example - options="{colors:'red,green,blue'}"

-If you wish to have fixed set of palettes, use **colorbrewer** option.
+1. If you wish to have fixed set of palettes, use **colorbrewer** option.
 Example - options="{colorbrewer:{palette:'Blues'}}"
+1. If you wish to build colors smooth gradients.
+Example - options="{ colors:{startbar:'red', endbar:'lime'} }"

-Finally, there is an option **style** that feeds in all legal values to the chart's svg raw structure.
+1. Finally, there is an option **style** that feeds in all legal values to the chart's svg raw structure.
 A normal example - options="{ style:{'fill':'orange', 'stroke':'navy'} }"

 = Is it possible to have multiple charts on the same WP post or page? =